monhacks/crystalinheritance/FAQ.md

   (`md5: 9f2922b235a5eeb78d65594e82ef5dde`)

 It's identical to the one built by the [pokecrystal](https://github.com/pret/pokecrystal) project.

+### Where did this Pokémon go?

+Many first forms were removed to make room for more evolutionary lines.

+Evolution lines whose types were already overrepresented (normal-flying, for example) were cut.

 ### Is there documentation for all the {Pokémon, items, moves, etc}?